harriott/FM-underscores/README.md

 underscores
 ===========

-A Perl script that works recursively through the directory its in, renaming files and directories to be free of white spaces.
+A Perl script that works recursively through the directory it's in, renaming files and directories to be free of white spaces.

 Some edge cases are handled - see the comments inside the script.